Welcome to PS 64Q The Joseph P. Addabbo School, Magnet School of Leadership and Social Justice Activism

 What does Magnet education offer?

-Magnet Schools are New York City public schools that receive additional funding from the federal government to implement an innovative and themed curriculum, develop creative partnerships for learning and actively encourage family and community participation.
-Funding enriches academic activities by supporting school trips, additional supplies, partnerships, and special programs as well as professional development for teachers and workshops for parents.
-Magnet Schools offer challenging interdisciplinary academic experiences designed to engage, inspire and motivate students to achieve.
-All magnet schools engage in project-based learning and integrate real-world educational experiences into their curricula.
-A Magnet Education integrates the social, emotional, mental well-being of students to prepare them as lifelong learners and future leaders.
+Magnet Schools in New York City receive extra funding from the federal government, allowing them to offer innovative programs and themed curricula.
+They encourage family and community involvement.
+This funding helps with school trips, supplies, partnerships, special programs, and professional training for teachers and workshops for parents.
+Magnet Schools provide challenging lessons that engage and inspire students.
+They use project-based learning to connect education with real-world experiences.
+A Magnet Education also supports the social, emotional, and mental well-being of students, preparing them to be lifelong learners and future leaders.

-To request application in another language please contact the school or Mrs. Stefanie Silverstein, Magnet Coordinator ssilverstein@schools.nyc.gov
+To request an application in another language, please contact the school or Mrs. Stefanie Silverstein, Magnet Coordinator, at ssilverstein@schools.nyc.gov.

 Magnet Contact Information: